 Nichimo’s Sustainability

-Nichimo’s goal for sustainable management is focused primarily on striving to increase our corporate value over the medium to long term.
-Our approach is to fulfill our responsibility of conserving abundant marine resources and supporting environmentally friendly production and logistics of marine products through cooperation within the Group with a view to covering “From Ocean To Dining” in line with our corporate philosophy since our founding.
-Since our main business areas are in the fishing and marine products industries, in a society that has recently become more aware of conserving the natural environment and natural resources, we believe that striving to increase our corporate value over the medium to long term by fulfilling our responsibility of conserving abundant marine resources and supporting environmentally friendly production and logistics of marine products is what is strongly demanded of the Nichimo Group and it is the Group’s responsibility.
+The Nichimo Group’s goal for sustainable management is focused primarily on striving to increase our corporate value over the medium to long term.
+Our approach is to fulfill our responsibility of conserving the ocean’s rich resources and supporting environmentally friendly production and logistics of marine products through cooperation within the Group with a view to covering “From Ocean To Dining” in line with our corporate philosophy since our founding.
+Since our main business areas are in the fishing and marine products industries, in a society that has recently become more aware of conserving the natural environment and natural resources, we believe that striving to increase our corporate value over the medium to long term by fulfilling our responsibility of conserving the ocean’s rich resources and supporting environmentally friendly production and logistics of marine products is what is strongly demanded of the Nichimo Group and it is the Group’s responsibility.

 From a perspective of increasing corporate value, the initiatives that we emphasize in promoting sustainable management, such as marine and land-based aquaculture and biomass fishing nets that are biodegradable in the natural environment, have attracted many inquiries due to the high level of attention on sustainable business.